Noncommutative Wilczynski Invariants, and Modular Differential Equations

-\begin{remark}[Comparison with scalar invariants] Theorem~\ref{thm:all-covariants} describes the full algebra of $\K$-valued covariants.
-In the commutative case one has $[a_1,X]=0$, hence $\Delta_{a_1}=D$, and covariants coincide with ordinary scalar differential invariants; the theorem then reduces to the familiar statement that the algebra of invariants is generated by $I_2,\dots,I_n$ and their derivatives.
+\begin{remark}[Scalar invariants] The theorem describes $K$-valued covariants.
+In a commutative differential algebra conjugation is trivial and $\Delta_{a_1}=D$, so the statement reduces to the classical assertion that the scalar differential invariants are generated by $I_2,\dots,I_n$ and their ordinary derivatives.
+In a matrix algebra, scalar invariants are obtained from covariants by applying conjugation-invariant functions, for example traces or coefficients of characteristic polynomials. \end{remark}

-In the noncommutative case the situation for \emph{scalar} invariants is different: one must apply conjugation-invariant operations to words in the basic covariants.
-For matrix coefficients, examples include traces of words, determinants, and characteristic coefficients.
-A concrete witness is provided by the family $L_A=D^2+A$ with $A\in M_2(\mathbb C)$ constant.
-Then $I_2=A$ and all higher covariants and $\Delta$-derivatives vanish, so $\operatorname{tr}(I_2)=\operatorname{tr}(A)$ is a genuine scalar gauge invariant.
-However it cannot be expressed as a $\K$-valued noncommutative polynomial in $I_2$ and its $\Delta$-derivatives: if such a polynomial existed, then on diagonal matrices $A=\mathrm{diag}(x,y)$ it would reduce to an ordinary polynomial $p(A)=\mathrm{diag}(p(x),p(y))$, which can never coincide identically with $(x+y)I$.
-Thus scalar invariants form a strictly smaller algebra obtained from $\mathcal C_n(\K)$ by applying conjugation-invariant functionals. \end{remark}

-\begin{proposition}[Finite-jet matrix invariants] Assume $\K=\Mat_r(\Mer(U))$.
-Fix a point $z_0\in U$ and an integer $N\ge 0$.
-Define the finite tuple of matrix covariants

-Then every polynomial scalar gauge invariant of the $N$-jet of $L$ at $z_0$ is a polynomial in traces of words in the matrices belonging to $\mathcal J_N(L;z_0)$. \end{proposition}

-\begin{proof} By Theorem~\ref{thm:all-covariants}, every $\K$-valued gauge covariant of differential order at most $N$ is a noncommutative differential polynomial in the generators $\Delta_{a_1}^m(I_k)$ with $m\le N$.
-Evaluating at $z_0$ therefore produces a matrix-valued covariant which is a polynomial in the finite tuple $\mathcal J_N(L;z_0)$.
-Under gauge, the tuple $\mathcal J_N(L;z_0)$ transforms by simultaneous conjugation in $\Mat_r(\mathbb C)$.
-The Procesi--Razmyslov theorem states that polynomial invariants of finitely many matrices under simultaneous conjugation are generated by traces of words in those matrices \cite{Procesi,Razmyslov}.
-Applying this theorem to the tuple $\mathcal J_N(L;z_0)$ yields the claim. \end{proof}